stackbuilders/assertive-ts/docs/jest-tutorial.md

 }
 ```

 Now let's write a test for that function.
-Make sure to import `expect` from the `@stackbuilders/assertive-ts` module.
+Make sure to import `expect` from the `@stackbuilders/assertive-ts` module:

 *tests/mathUtils.test.ts*
 ```typescript